choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-06-ophir/index.md

 This was a worthwhile trip.
 Let me know if you want any recommendations.

+**Update:** a month later, we got informed by the rental company that we were caught speeding down the expressway, doing 124km/h on a 110 road.

+I'd say it's totally normal in Malaysia to speed, everyone's actually decent at driving... we just happened to get caught.

+Anyway, that tacks on another RM300 or ~S$90 to the total costs.

 ![View from the summit](./view.jpg)
 ![View from the summit](./view2.jpg)